Dan Frantz

-Daniel Lee Frantz (born July 9, 1977) is a former American football kicker.
-He was released by the Chicago Rush on June 3, 2008.
-He has also played for the San Jose SaberCats.
+Daniel Lee Frantz (born July 9, 1977) is an American former professional football kicker who played in the Arena Football League for the San Jose SaberCats, Chicago Rush, and Orlando Predators.

-High school years
+Early life

 Frantz attended Columbia River High School in Vancouver, Washington and played football, soccer, basketball, and track and field.

-College years
+College career

 He played football collegiately at Portland State University.

+Professional career

+Frantz signed with the Washington Redskins of the National Football League in 2002 but was released before the final preseason game.

+He was released by the Chicago Rush on June 3, 2008.